The photos in this post were taken pre-pandemic and may not reflect Disney World's current health and safety measures.

 Animal Kingdom: Satu'li Canteen, Pandora

 Animal Kingdom's Pandora land is truly awe-inspiring.
 Modeled after the planet from the 2009 movie Avatar, it's a lush space complete with gravity-defying floating islands.
-After dark, the pathways and plants glow, bioluminescent-style.
+After dark, the pathways and plants glow.
 Satu'li Canteen is meant to look like a former RDA mess hall that has been transformed by the Na'vi into a nature-inspired eatery with otherworldly food (I recommend watching or rewatching Avatar before your visit—everything will make so much more sense.)

 Magic Kingdom